 The Best Things To Do With Old Running Sneakers

 Every runner has a favorite pair of sneakers.
-These old faithful come along for every mile, a trusted friend to prevent against blisters and absorb the shock of constantly pounding the pavement.
+These old running sneakers come along for every mile, a trusted friend to prevent blisters and absorb the shock of continually pounding the pavement.
 And then the time comes when it is time to say goodbye.
-It can be very hard to hang up your best running sneakers, but there are still things to do with them to let these soles—and its soul—live on.
+It can be hard to hang up your old running sneakers, but there are still things to do with them to let these soles—and its soul—live on.

-This includes the very obvious, donating them.
+It includes the very obvious, donating them.
 There are multiple organizations both running and non-running related that accept old pairs.
-The runner just needs to keep in mind that the shoes might need to be in at least decent condition.
-This means not being full of holes and unwearable.
+The runner needs to keep in mind that the shoes might need to be in at least decent condition.
+It means not being full of holes and unwearable.

 There are other more creative ways to “recycle” running shoes.
 Runners don’t need to resolve to just throwing them away.

 Cycle, Not Recycle